nasven/nasven/README.md

 Nasven.js
 =====
+What is Nasven?
+Quoting [Lukas Eder](https://twitter.com/lukaseder):

+        "Nasven = Nashorn + Maven.
+A tool to get Maven artifacts in scope for Nashorn script execution."

-This project allows developers to code Javascript applications that run on top of the Java Platform and that may have dependencies on Apache Maven artifacts.
-Developers can build pure server-side applications, shell scripts, or even desktop applications with JavaFX.
-Any Maven dependency will be downloaded and configured in the classpath automatically.
+Nasven allows developers to code Javascript applications that run on top of the Java Platform (using Nashorn engine) and that may have dependencies on Apache Maven artifacts.
+Developers can build pure server-side applications, shell scripts, or even JavaFX desktop applications, and any Maven dependency will be downloaded and configured in the classpath automatically.

 ## Requirements
 You must have installed in your environment the following softwares: